dreamcastnan/aws_sysops_notes/README.md

 ### __S3 Analytics__

-1. help determine when to transition objects from standard to standar IA
+1. help determine when to transition objects from standard to standard IA
 2. does not work for ONEZONE_IA or Glacier
 3. daily report
 4. helps work out Lifecycle rules